LTUC/amman-dotnet-401d2/Curriculum/Class16/facilitator/Resources/DependencyInjection.md

 2. Advantages of the Repository Pattern
 3. Advantages of why we use Asynchronous programming

-## Introduct Dependency Injection
+## Introduce Dependency Injection
-Dependency Injection (DI) allows us to keep our applications loosly coupled.
+Dependency Injection (DI) allows us to keep our applications loosely coupled.
 Within MVC, it's a pretty standard architectural pattern that is followed.
 DI allows us to separate the controllers and the functionality away from specific services.
 Giving us the ability to easily switch out dependencies with